Cameron Aiello Dodd

 Hi there!
 I'm Cameron (he/they), independent game developer and enjoyer of many things.

-I've been working on games for many years, and I love thinking about the implementation and design of game systems and mechanics.
+Over the years that I've been working on games, I've developed an intuition for the implementation and design of game systems and mechanics.

-Creating things that people will enjoy is my passion, and I love collaborating with others to make that happen.
+Creating interesting experiences is my passion, and I love collaborating with others to make that happen.

 Three Bulky Bears is a 2D level-based platformer created in Unity.
 Play as the 3 bears, who have been kicked out of their home by the evil witch Rolldilocks.